OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220401-project-report.md

 #### Cubesat Developer's Workshop
 Jay Francis inquired about whether it was in-person or virtual.
 It is in-person.
-Poster was constructed and a copy can be found insert link to repository location
+Poster was constructed and a copy can be found AI: insert link here

 #### IP over M17
 "Office Hours" on 30 March 2022 5pm US Pacific to talk about data modes and microwave.